 In Nina’s new management role, she quickly earned a reputation for being calm and ‘professional’.
 You see Nina had long ago learned to suppress her real self at work because the real Nina is colourful and loud, and she commands attention by simply walking into the room.

-Nina learned the hard way as a child that expressing her emotion would invite conflict from her peers and her family.
+Nina learned the hard way as a child that expressing her emotion would invite conflict from her peers.
 So she quickly learned to bite her tongue when she was aggrieved.
-So ‘calm and professional’ Nina puts on her mask as she steps into the office each day and regularly experiences anger rising up in her throat whenever her needs are overlooked or her ideas are stolen, but each time she swallows it down, often finding herself suffering from throat infections, especially when she takes time out for a holiday.
+So ‘calm and professional’ Nina puts on her mask as she steps into the office each day.
+She regularly experiences anger rising up in her throat whenever her needs are overlooked or her ideas are stolen, but each time she swallows it down, often finding herself suffering from throat infections, especially when she takes time out for a holiday.

 Wearing a mask

 After years of practice, Nina had begun to notice that her mask was no longer reserved just for work.
 Despite being a natural people person, she revealed that if she ever felt hurt or upset, she would avoid social situations for fear of accidentally letting her true feelings slip, or otherwise she would have to put on the mask again, which left her feeling exhausted.
 After years of this behaviour, Nina recognised that she had become defensive, angry and suspicious of others and found her way to a War to Peace® workshop.

 During a conversation about the ‘Unlucky 7’ signs of being in conflict.
 Nina’s ears pricked up when she heard that one of the signs is ‘I gather allies and evidence to prove that I am right.’
 She realised that this is exactly what she did at school when she felt she had been wronged.
 She would tell her friends what had happened, they would take ‘sides’ with her and invariably, a small disagreement would escalate into a row which would last for weeks between factions of classmates.